SkylarBoggs/examples/README.md

 ![ssh-config](./.github/images/ssh-targets-list.png)

 Then you can connect to the school server and edit file there from vscode.

+* this repo is also used for students to practice git pull requests *